The cultivation of saffron

 The grubbing and transplanting of saffron bulbs

+Between mid and late October, the largest Crocus sativus bulbs will begin to flower.
+Depending on the weather conditions, the period in which new flowers emerge from the ground lasts about three weeks.
 The saffron harvest can begin during this period, with the entire flower usually picked when it has just opened.
 It is often said that the flowers are best picked early in the morning before the flowers open, but we think that is a bit nonsense.
 Besides the fact that it is difficult to pick unopened flowers properly and undamaged, the pistils in the flower will be slightly longer when the flower is open, so that they are easier to remove later.

-A bowl full of saffron flowersAfter the opened flowers have been picked, they are often spread out on a table, after which the pistils can be manually removed from the flower.
+After the opened flowers have been picked, they are often spread out on a table, after which the pistils can be manually removed from the flower.
 Each flower has three stigmas that are attached to each other with their white ends.
 Because the best saffron consists only of the red part of the pistils, also called the stigmas, it is best to throw away the part where the pistil changes from red to light yellow and white.
 In the end, you will only have the beautiful red parts that you then collect in a container or on a dish.

+When enough stigmas have been collected, we can start drying.
+Make sure that the stigmas that are harvested are dried on the same day to avoid loss of quality.
+Saffron flowers that have not yet been stripped can be kept refrigerated for several days, although this is not preferred.
+Drying saffron stigmas can be done in different ways.
+The most traditional way is to roast the stigmas over hot coals or a wood fire.
+You can do this by spreading them out on a very fine mesh grid and roasting them over the heat source until the saffron threads are sufficiently dry.
 Fortunately, nowadays there are more modern ways of drying herbs that are easier to control.
 For example, you can spread the fresh threads on an oven grid lined with baking paper and let them dry in the middle of a (convection) oven.
 At a temperature of about 50 to 60 degrees Celsius, drying takes between 15 and 30 minutes, depending on the type of oven and the amount you are drying at a time.
 The saffron is dry when it feels slightly crispy and no longer sticks together.
 The threads then have a vibrant dark red color with dark orange edged ends.
+There are also special spice dryers on the market that are very suitable for drying saffron threads.

 After the saffron threads have dried, they should be packed airtight, for example in a glass jar or a tightly closed tin.
 Store the saffron in a cool, dry and dark place and it will be ready to use after about a month.
-Saffron can be kept for one and a half to two years without loss of quality.
+Saffron can be kept for one and a half to two years without loss of quality